tinghuahsu77/newspage/README.md

+Capital One Software Engineering Summit

+Note to graders:
+Please run the searchPage.html file in Chrome instead of using the github link to the page.
+Enter a keyword and select one category.
+The default category is technology if none is selected.
+"No Result" will display if no relevant articles are found.

 # [Start Bootstrap - Blog Home](https://startbootstrap.com/templates/blog-home/)

 [Blog Home](https://startbootstrap.com/templates/blog-home/) is a basic blog homepage HTML starter template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).